hemnemne/master_thesis_submission/README.md

 (1) The Binary Classifier

-(2) The Sentence Similarity Component
+(2) The Sentence Similarity Classifier